TylerDev905/HttpClientExtended/README.md

         // connect to the chat server 57 await webSocketConnection.ConnectAsync(57);

-        await webSocketConnection.JoinPrivateChatChannelAsync(_roomUId);
+        await webSocketConnection.JoinPublicChatChannelAsync(_roomUId);

-        await webSocketConnection.SendPrivateChatMessageAsync(_roomUId, "Hey users in chat how are you?");
+        await webSocketConnection.SendPublicChatMessageAsync(_roomUId, "Hey users in chat how are you?");
     }
 }
 ```